ctorres345/WebSocketAndroidClientDemo/README.md

 Simple Android Web Socket Client that register units to the server.
 I tried to implement simple MVP pattern as a way of practice.

 How to Test:
-Change between the two gradle flavors presented in the application build variants:
+Change between the two gradle flavors presented in the application build variants

-(NormalMode) -> Simple app test without web socket integration (WebSocketMode) -> Web socket integration activated, server project needed to make this mode work.
+(NormalMode) -> Simple app test without web socket integration/n (WebSocketMode) -> Web socket integration activated, server project needed to make this mode work.

 Pending Stuff: